 The “filin” started in the late 1940’s, developed into the 1950’s, and continued to enjoy great popularity through the 1960’s and beyond.
 Its roots are traced to the “Cayo Hueso” neighborhood of Havana, Cuba.
 There, singers and songwriters met at the house of troubadour Tirso Diaz to help shape an innovative style of performing the “bolero”.

-This new style was influenced by American artists like Ella Fitzgerald, Sarah Vaughan, and even Nat King Cole, who visited Cuba frequently.
+This new style was influenced by American artists like Ella Fitzgerald and Sarah Vaughan.
+Additionally, even Nat King Cole, who visited Cuba frequently, help popularize it.
 Some of its roots are said to come from the “blues”, but keeping the Cuban music essence.

 What is the “Bolero-Filin”?

 The “bolero-filin” is characterized by compact harmonies and songs with more complicated melodies.
 Here each singer gives his/her own sentimental “brand” to the song.
-Therefore, the name is a derivative of the English word for “feeling”.
 It differentiates from the “bolero” in that the “bolero” is more danceable.

 The two artists most directly linked to the start of the “filin” movement were singer songwriters Jose Antonio Mendez and Cesar Portillo de la Luz.
 Olga Rivero was also an early popular singer of the “filin”.
 However, she moved to Mexico, married, and retired soon after.

-In the video below, Jose Antonio Mendez sings his classic “Si Me Comprendieras”, showcasing the “filin” style elements in his performance.
+In the video below, Jose Antonio Mendez sings his classic “Si Me Comprendieras”.
+This song showcases the “filin” style elements in his performance.

 Popularity of the “Filin”

 The “filin” movement quickly spread from Cuba to Mexico, New York, and Puerto Rico.
-Jose Antonio Mendez went to Mexico en 1949 and stayed until 1959, popularizing the “bolero-filin” by playing in night clubs, in the radio, and recording 5 LPs during that time.
+Jose Antonio Mendez went to Mexico en 1949 and stayed until 1959.
+There he popularized the “bolero-filin” by playing in night clubs, in the radio, and recording 5 LPs during that time.
 Cesar Portillo de la Luz also visited Mexico often, as well as Martha Valdes and Elena Burke.

 Cuban singer Pepe Reyes spread the “filin” movement to South America.
-Initially Reyes stayed various years in Colombia and later he has performing stays in Argentina and Chile.
+Initially Reyes stayed various years in Colombia.
+Later he had stays in Argentina and Chile.
 He also left recordings along the way.

-Vicentico Valdes, the great Cuban crooner, worked in Mexico during the 1940’s, having absorbed some of the “filin” characteristics to his style in Cuba, and continuing to develop them in Mexico.
+Vicentico Valdes, the great Cuban crooner, worked in Mexico during the 1940’s.
+He had absorbed some of the “filin” characteristics to his style in Cuba, and continued to develop them in Mexico.
 He then moved to New York to sing with Tito Puente’s band, helping to spread the “filin” there.
-Vicentico’s singing style earned him the nickname “La Voz Elastica de Cuba” and he always maintained songs from Jose Antonio Mendez and Martha Valdez in his repertoire.
+Vicentico’s singing style earned him the nickname “La Voz Elastica de Cuba”.
+He always maintained songs from Jose Antonio Mendez and Martha Valdez in his repertoire.

 In Puerto Rico the “filin” movement was started by Cuban singer Felo Bohr.
 However, it was Cuban singer-songwriter Renee Barrios who made a big dent with the movement in Puerto Rico.
 She had formed the duet Nely-Renee in Cuba and after the revolution moved to San Juan where she energized the “bohemia” scene.

-In Puerto Rico the new musical movement grew quickly.
+The new musical movement grew quickly in Puerto Rico.
 Songwriter Puchi Balseiro became popular among the island crooners with her compositions.
 Mayaguez native Santos Colon had learned the “filin” from Vicentico Valdes when both where band mates in Tito Puente’s band in New York.
 When Santos Colon relocated to Puerto Rico, he brought the “filin” with him.
 Gilberto Monroig, another great crooner, also worked in Tito Puente’s band and had elements of the “filin” in his singing style.

 Closing of “Bolero Filin” Part 1

 So far we’ve talked about what is the “Filin”, how and where its movement started.
-I also covered how it became popular inside and outside of Cuba, in other Latin American countries.
+I also covered how it became popular in Cuba and in other Latin American countries.
 On the next parts of this blog series on the “Bolero-Filin” I’ll cover in more detail some of the artists that made this genre popular.
 Among them are Jose Antonio Mendez, Frank Emilio, and Elena Burke.